Updated: May 24th, 2018

 REMAIN ASSERTIVE IN YOUR PURSUIT OF JUSTICE.
 Those polizia bastards may laugh at you and send you on a wild goose chase through Rome’s Termini station looking for the police office, but don’t give up.
 That’s what they want and probably why a number of petty crimes go unreported.

 LET THE POLICE CHIEF EMBRACE YOU.
-You’ve had a shitty day.
+You’ve had a sh*tty, sh*tty day.
 You’re all alone.
 You’ve just been given the literal runaround through one of Europe’s largest train stations by the people who are supposed to help you–the police.
-You’ve finally filled out the police report and you watch as the officer takes it from you, laughs, then throws it into a pile on a desk and walks away.
+You’ve finally filled out the police report and then watch as the officer takes it from you, laughs, then throws it into a pile on a desk and walks away.

 YOU.
 ARE.
 FURIOUS.
 Don’t get me wrong; I completely understand how “petty” my ordeal is and how his days are chock full of crying fools like myself.
 But to not show even a bit of empathy?
 Why are you a cop?!!
 It’s because of the uniform, isn’t it?
 I knew it.

-I stood there crying, knowing I was about to have to take another solo 2-hour train ride back to my apartment in Tuscany.
-Just then, the police chief, a tall, kick-ass woman, appeared and really laid into the jerk officer who just laughed at me.
+I stood there crying, knowing I was about to have to take another solo 2-hour train ride back to my apartment in Tuscany (ok, first world problems I get it).
+Just then, the police chief, a tall, kick-ass woman, appeared and laid into the jerk officer who just laughed at me.
 She apologized profusely for his behavior.
 Then, in contrast to everyone else I’d come into contact with that day, she opened her arms and hugged me.

 (She also offered to buy me a train ticket to help me get back home.
-Whoever this woman is, she’s a full-on angel in my book.)
+Whoever this woman is, she’s a full-on angel in my book.
+There should be paintings of her on the ceilings of Roman churches.
+Maybe someday there will be.)

 Talking to my husband helped me calm down but it also served a greater purpose.
 The perp had just stolen my laptop… where I saved all my passwords and account numbers.
 To my bank accounts, my emails, my social medias, my Apple accounts, and every single other place where you need a password to get in or an account number to move money.
 I had to act fast–my computer had already been gone an hour.
 I was able to tell my husband all of my account logins and passwords so he could change them all from where he was, potentially saving me a load of hassle.